talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

                 - 724 course requests
                 - Sections S32, S33, S34, with capacities being 491, 350, and 491 and respectively
                 - Initial Solution: students allocated were 256, 202, 266 respectively

+        - student 220112256:
+            - CR allocations in initial solution: C17 (PHYS131) -> S39 (Wed 09:35); C2 (BIOL103) -> S5 (Fri 14:10); C14 (MATH150) -> S32 (Tues 14:10)
+            - In updated solution, C17 allocation changed from S39 (Wed 09:35) to S37 (Mon 14:10), and the new course request for course C19 (STAT130) was allocated to S43 (Wed 09:35).
+            **BUT** why didn't the allocation be to the other STAT130 section - S42 (Mon 14:10)?
+            AS this student had no conflict with that timeslot (but had a conflict with this Wed 09:35 timeslot with PHYS131), and then the allocation for PHYS131 wouldn't have needed to change.

-        - **So based on the above, there were no availability conflicts or time overlap conflicts, so none of these section allocation changes above should have occurred**, based on the 5 new course requests from the updated Students input
+        - **So based on the above, there were no actual availability conflicts or time overlap conflicts, so none of these section allocation changes above should have occurred**, based on the 5 new course requests from the updated Students input